ashitoshnandanwar-stack/OS/README.md

 - Git is a version control system.
 It is : popular, free & Open source, fast & scalable.
 - Github - It is website that allows developers to store and manage their code using Git.
 - Clone = cloining a repository on our local machine -- git clone <-some link ->
-- Statuc = displays the state of the code -- git status
+- Status = displays the state of the code -- git status
 - cd = change directory
 - Untracked = new file that git doesn't yet track
 - modified = changed in file